What is 1,4-Dioxane?

 A large 1,4-dioxane plume is spreading beneath western Ann Arbor and Scio Township due to decades of pollution from the Gelman Sciences (now Pall Corp., a division of Danaher Corp.) facility on Wagner Road.
 A plume is an area underground where the dioxane is moving through soil or water.
 The plume exists because dioxane does not stick to soil particles, so it can move from soil into groundwater and eventually reach surface water.
 The plume likely originated around 1966 when Gelman began using dioxane to manufacture various medical and scientific products.

 In 1984, University of Michigan Public Health graduate student Dan Bicknell discovered 1,4-dioxane in Third Sister Lake in west Ann Arbor near the Gelman property.
 By 1985, the Washtenaw County Health Board found the presence of dioxane in 30 water supply wells north of the Gelman property.
-The state initially sued Gelman in 1988, leading to a 1992 Circuit Court consent judgement, in which Gelman agreed to pay the state over $1 million in damages and begin a $4 million cleanup project.
+The state initially sued Gelman in 1988, leading to a 1992 Circuit Court Consent Judgement (a legally-binding court-ordered agreement that has the consent of all the parties in the case), in which Gelman agreed to pay the state over $1 million in damages and begin a $4 million cleanup project.

 Gelman has spent years conducting pump-and-treat remediation under court orders, gradually extracting contaminated water from the ground and treating it to remove dioxane the company once dumped into the environment.
 The treated water with lower levels of dioxane is then discharged to a tributary of Honey Creek, which flows to the Huron River.